 ST. LOUIS (KTVI) – Roeslein Alternative Energy of St. Louis is teaming up with Smithfield Foods in what is considered to be one of the largest anaerobic digestion programs in the United States.
-They are turning pig poop into power.
+They are turning pig manure into power.

 Smithfield Foods operates 9 hog finishing farms in northern Missouri and on those farms they house some 2 million hogs that produce large volumes of manure.
 That manure is stored in 88 “poo lagoons” where it decomposes.
 That old process was responsible for generating terrible odor and lots of methane gas, which is a greenhouse gas – 25 percent more destructive than carbon dioxide.